Punktum-dk/epp-service-specification/README.md

 so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.

-The current actively used XSD file is indicated in the EPP service specification, the [XSD file repository](https://github.com/DK-Hostmaster/epp-xsd-files) might contain changes not actively used by the service.
-Please see the [EPP Service Specification Wiki](https://github.com/DK-Hostmaster/epp-service-specification/wiki) for exact details.
+The current actively used XSD file is indicated in the EPP service specification, the [XSD file repository][XSD files] might contain changes not actively used by the service.
+Please see the [EPP Service Specification Wiki][wiki] for exact details.

 The current service version can be obtained from the [Greeting](#greeting) message, from the service.